 The case has a 42 mm width which places this watch in the mid-size range, however, due to the inner rotating bezel, the watch can look pretty substantial on the wrist.
 The 12.7 mm case height somewhat counterbalances this appearance, as it’s a thinner case than the average sports watch.

 There are two crowns on the watch, one at the 2 o’clock position, and the other at the 4 o’clock position.
 The crown at 2 o’clock is used to adjust the inner rotating bezel, while the other one (at 4 o’clock) is the crown you’d use to adjust the time and date.
-The waffle pattern on the edge of the bezel ensures the bezel is easy to grip and adjust, but more importantly, it gives a more sporty look to the watch, as the case itself is definitely on the subtle, elegant side.
-This creates a perfect visual balance and ensures the versatility of the design.
+The waffle patterns on the surface of the crowns ensure good grip, and provide some needed texture for the case.

 The distance between the lugs is 22 mm.